mluyo3414/katacoda-scenarios/2-creating-a-helm-chart/step2.md

 * `deployment.yaml` : A Deployment provides declarative updates for [Pods](https://kubernetes.io/docs/concepts/workloads/pods/) and [ReplicaSets](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/).

 * `service.yaml` : An abstract way to expose an application running on a set of Pods as a network service.

 * `all-resources.yaml` : an example about how to have all the files togeher in a single file so the application can be installed with `kubectl apply -f resources.yaml`

+Look for more information about these common resources in the [K8s documentation](https://kubernetes.io/docs/home/).

 ### Creating the hello-kubernetes chart